Unraveling Responsiveness of Chained BFT Consensus with Network Delay: MDP Modeling

+Here, $cS$ represents the consecutive block structure that affects commitment, $l_a$ represents the number of uncommitted adversarial blocks, $l_h$ represents the number of uncommitted honest blocks, and $L\in\{H,A\}$ represents whether the current leader is honest or adversarial.
+The exact value ranges of these variables are specified separately for each protocol.

-\bheading{Actions.} The adversary can deviate from the prescribed consensus rules to maximize their benefits.
+\bheading{Action space.} The adversary can deviate from the prescribed consensus rules to maximize their benefits.
 The following actions defined in the MDP framework are available to the adversary. \begin{packeditemize} \item \textbf{\texttt{Adopt}}.
-The adversary adopts all available honest blocks that are not locked and discards the hidden adversarial blocks.
-If the adversary is the leader, it will propose a new block that extends the last adopted block.
+The adversary adopts all available honest blocks that are not locked and discards the hidden adversarial blocks. {This action represents the adversary's choice to halt any attack and proceed along the honest main chain.} If the adversary is the leader, it will propose a new block that extends the last adopted block.
 If the adversary is not the leader, it waits for an honest leader to propose a new block.

 \item \textbf{\texttt{Wait}}.
 If the adversary is elected as the leader, it will create a forking block or extend its prior forking block, to override honest blocks.
 Otherwise, it will wait for the honest leader to propose a new block.